ChristChurchMayfair/ccm-main-gatsby/src/content/privacy-notice.md

 -   The appropriate bodies of the Church of England including the other data controllers;
 -   Our agents, servants and contractors.
 For example, we may ask a commercial provider to maintain our database software e.g. ChurchSuite;
 -   Other clergy or lay persons nominated or licensed by the bishops of the Diocese of London to support the mission of the Church in our parish.
 For example, our clergy are supported by our area dean and archdeacon, who may provide confidential mentoring and pastoral support.
 Assistant or temporary ministers, including curates, deacons, licensed lay ministers, commissioned lay ministers or persons with Bishop’s Permissions may participate in our mission in support of our regular clergy;
--   Other persons or organisations operating within the Diocese of London including, where relevant, the London Diocesan Board for Schools and Subsidiary Bodies
+-   Other persons or organisations operating within the Diocese of London including, where relevant, the London Diocesan Board for Schools and Subsidiary Bodies;
-    On occasion, other churches with which we are carrying out joint events or activities.
+-   On occasion, other churches with which we are carrying out joint events or activities.

 ## How long do we keep your personal data?